 3. Cantilever Bridge:

-Cantilever bridge is constructed using cantilever span, i.e the span is supported at one end and the other end is opened.
+The cantilever bridge is constructed using a cantilever span, i.e the span is supported at one end and the other end is opened.
 Usually, two cantilever parts are joined to make the roadway.

 4. Suspension bridge: